-How to Get a Certificate of Recovery for COVID if You Want to Travel
+How to Get a Certificate of Recovery for COVID in BC if You Want to Travel

 Did you know that nearly four million Canadians have had COVID-19 at some point?
 The coronavirus pandemic has affected all parts of life, including air travel.